tkna91/shellscript/README.md

 ## dpms-toggle-all.sh

-Toggle the output of the currently enabled disk
+Toggle the output of the currently enabled display